krzemienski/awesome-from-stars/README.md

 * [eroscai/SZAVPlayer](https://github.com/eroscai/SZAVPlayer): SZAVPlayer is a lightweight audio/video player library, based on AVPlayer and AVAssetResourceLoaderDelegate, pure-Swift.
 Support cache and video image output.
 * [trexminer/T-Rex](https://github.com/trexminer/T-Rex): T-Rex NVIDIA GPU miner with web control monitoring page
 * [MS-WEB-BN/t14m4t](https://github.com/MS-WEB-BN/t14m4t): Automated brute-forcing attack tool.
-* [desjare/tabarnak](https://github.com/desjare/tabarnak): tabarnak is a python3 ffmpeg wrapper that aims at easily transcode a batch of media files from a directory to another without fuss.
-It will use default parameters for each supported codecs.
-You can also specify a lot of parameters yourself to control stream mapping, codec encoding parameters, and metadata.
 * [Eugeny/tabby](https://github.com/Eugeny/tabby): A terminal for a more modern age
 * [TabbyML/tabby](https://github.com/TabbyML/tabby): Self-hosted AI coding assistant
 * [altair-theme/tabby-altair](https://github.com/altair-theme/tabby-altair):  Elegant customizable theme with vivid colors for Terminus